 Responding effectively to climate change is both urgent and long term.
 It is urgent in that our actions and responses in the next 5 to 15 years may effectively lock in large-scale and irreversible planetary changes over this and subsequent centuries.
-The December 2015 Paris Agreement sets the international agenda for addressing this challenge.
-However, it must be addressed at national and sub-national levels and by cities, businesses and communities.
-The Katowice climate package agreed at COP24 provides the details that are needed to make the Paris Agreement operational.
+The 2015 Paris Agreement sets the international agenda for addressing this challenge by setting clear temperature goals.
+The pathways to these goals will need to be addressed at national and sub-national levels and by cities, businesses and communities.

 Ireland's Greenhouse Gas Emissions

 Ireland’s GHG emissions increased in the period from 1990 to 2001 where it peaked at 70.46 Mt CO2 equivalent, before displaying a downward trend to 2014.
 Emissions increased by 4.1% and 3.4%, respectively in the years, 2015 and 2016 and remained relatively stable in 2017 and 2018.
 In 2019 provisional estimates of total national GHG emissions amounted to 59.90Mt CO2 equivalent, which is 4.5 per cent lower than 2018 emissions.
 Ireland’s GHG emissions have increased by 10.1 per cent from 1990-2019.